drakebrian/livetv/README.md

 ### Channel guide listing

 Listing info is retrieved from [MythWeb's](http://www.mythtv.org/wiki/MythWeb) listing interface.
-If you don't have a MythWeb install to retrieve listing info, set the $mythInstalled variable in the _index.php_ to false.
+If you don't have a MythWeb install to retrieve listing info, set the $mythInstalled variable in the _index.php_ to <pre>false</pre>.

 ### Channel logos and colors